 While striving to improve your performance, it can be tempting to push past your limits.
 However, taking time to rest and recharge during the season can help prevent overuse injuries so you can stay on top of your game.

 Basketball can be incredibly fun and rewarding, whether you're playing at the collegiate level or just shooting hoops with friends.
 While you're hitting the court this season, make sure to take the necessary steps to prevent injury.
 If you do hurt yourself, it's important to seek treatment as soon as possible.
 Luckily, Dr. Brian Kelly is an experienced orthopaedic surgeon who can provide you with the treatment you need to recover and live pain-free.
-For comprehensive care in sports medicine, make an appointment with Dr. Kelly today.
+For comprehensive care in sports medicine, with Dr. Kelly today.